warrenwestfall/django-custom-table/README.md

 ## Overview

-Django Custom Table is a framework for building the back end to a no-code platform in Django or for adding no-code customizble tables to a Django application.
+Django Custom Table is a framework for building the back end to a no-code platform in Django or for adding no-code customizible tables to a Django application.

 ## Example Usage